rsinghal26/My-secret-diary-/README.md

 # My-secret-diary-
-A secret diary web app using PHP and Mysql.
+A secret diary basic web app using PHP and Mysql.

-Create a database and change connection in connection.php after it uploads all file on a server and create your account to write something.also You can try on http://www.rsinghal26.gq/diary/index.php
+Create a database my_users and import sql file for database creation and change connections in connection.php.